NISP-GmbH/EF-Portal-Container/README.md

 - DCV Session Manager Broker (latest version)
 - DCV Session Manager CLI (latest version)
 - SLURM 24.05.2 using Munge
+- Mysql 8

+# Features of /start page
+- EF Portal DCV Session Manager automatic installers for Windows (GUI or Powershell) and Linux (bash script)
+- Most common EF Portal configuration without to open the command line
+- Authenticator authorities: PAM, Active Directory and LDAP.
+AD and LDAP with a Wizard to validate the configuration.
+- All modified configuration will create a backup file that can be recovered or checked about what changed (diff)
+- Restart services in a safe way
+- Upload your own certificate

 # Requirements